 Reasons why we count it as superior for international students is its excellence and diversity in education.

-This city, located at the foot of the Alps, is an important university center for science and engineering programmes.
+Grenoble is located at the foot of the Alps, and is renowned around the world for its excellent science and engineering programs.

 This city is known all over the world as one of the handful of locations for the European Institute of innovation and Technology.